fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 In TypeScript 4.3, `.tsbuildinfo` files that are generated as part of [`incremental` ↗](https://www.typescriptlang.org/tsconfig.html#incremental) builds should be significantly smaller.
 This is thanks to several optimizations in the internal format, creating tables with numeric identifiers to be used throughout the file instead of repeating full paths and similar information.
-This work was spear-headed by [Tobias Koppers](https://github.com/sokra) in [their pull request](https://github.com/microsoft/TypeScript/pull/43079), serving as inspiration for [the ensuing pull request](https://github.com/microsoft/TypeScript/pull/43155) and [further optimizations](https://github.com/microsoft/TypeScript/pull/43695).
+This work was spear-headed by [Tobias Koppers ↗](https://github.com/sokra) in [their pull request ↗](https://github.com/microsoft/TypeScript/pull/43079), serving as inspiration for [the ensuing pull request ↗](https://github.com/microsoft/TypeScript/pull/43155) and [further optimizations ↗](https://github.com/microsoft/TypeScript/pull/43695).

 We have seen significant reductions of `.tsbuildinfo` file sizes including